 And the NUMBER ONE thing that you must NEVER EVER EVER EVER EVER use in a horror movie again, ON PAIN OF DEATH:

 1 - Characters who don't kill the killer when given the chance: I really, really thought we'd laid this one to rest, but apparently not.
-Imagine you're in a real life situation, and some crazy guy has repeatedly tried to kill you.
+Imagine you're the character in the movie, and some crazy guy has repeatedly tried to kill you.
 It's terrifying, your life is in danger, he WILL kill you if he can, probably torturing and raping you beforehand, perhaps wearing your skin, perhaps eating your internal organs.
 But oh happy day, you get a lucky break and manage to knock him out, or immobilise him.
 When he wakes up or frees himself, he will continue trying to kill you, and will probably succeed.
 But right now, you have a few minutes.
 Do you (a) kill him, or (b) run away, giving him a chance to come after you again?
 The answer is, of course, (a).
 You kill him.
 By ANY means necessary.
 Your gun's out of bullets?
 Smash his face with it.
 Gun too small?
 Sharpen it and stab him with it.
 No gun?
 Hit him with a chair.
 Drop heavy objects on him.
 Set him on fire.
 Run him over.
 If you have nothing nearby, just fucking jump up and down on his head until the skull cracks, then keep jumping until it splits all the way open, then keep jumping until it's a bloody stain on the ground.
 You're fighting for your life, wouldn't you do whatever you could to save yourself?
 Sure, the killer can have the upper hand all the way through the movie, more weaponry, traps, that's fine.
 But if a character gets a chance to kill the killer, they had better fucking kill him, and make sure he's dead, preferably by decapitation, head-smashing, dismemberment, or exploding.
 No excuses.
 None.
 End of story.
 This is an INSTANT movie destroyer, because it yanks you out and makes you realise that it's just a plot contrivance to keep the story going for longer, while the whole audience is screaming "kill him!" in frustration.
 But some filmmakers are under the mistaken impression that it's okay, that we won't notice the glaringly stupid thing the main character has just done.
-We will though, and the second you do it, I'm walking out, and there is NOTHING you can possibly say to me to explain yourself, so I don't even want to fucking hear it.
-If you think I'm that much of a fucking idiot that I'll sit there and happily accept your sloppy, slapdash, half-arsed movie, then you can Go.
-Fuck.
-Yourself.

 And there we have it.
 If you have the gall to allow any of these in your movie, then you obviously have no respect for us or yourself, and we will be within our rights to hunt you down and gut you like a fish, by Horror Movie Law.
 People like you are responsible for horror's bad reputation, for review quotes like "of course, we don't go to horror movies expecting a sensible plot".
 Don't think to yourself "oh, it's only horror, it doesn't matter", or "it doesn't need to make sense", or "only horny 12 year old boys will see it" - it DOES matter, it DOES need to make sense, and although the audience is made up of a wide variety of people, not just male, young and old, even the horny 12 year old boys won't fall for your shit.
 Times have changed.
 You'd better change with them, or make romantic comedies instead.
 Don't say you weren't warned.